 Posted December 18, 2014 in Blog

 In the age of the “selfie” and perfectly-crafted online profiles, could social media be to blame for reduced confidence?
+Is social media affecting body image?
 According to research, it’s a likely culprit.

 Glamour magazine recently conducted a survey to gauge how women’s body confidence has changed and what might be affecting it.
 Surveying 1,000 women, they found that 80% weren’t happy with their bodies when they look in the mirror.
 When compared to a similar study conducted by the magazine in the mid ’80s, the results show that modern women are becoming decreasingly satisfied with their appearance.